klauspost/compress/README.md

 # Performance Update 2018

-It has been a while since we have been looking at the speed of this package compared to the standard libary, so I thought I would re-do my tests and give some overall recommendations based on the current state.
+It has been a while since we have been looking at the speed of this package compared to the standard library, so I thought I would re-do my tests and give some overall recommendations based on the current state.
 All benchmarks have been performed with Go 1.10 on my Desktop Intel(R) Core(TM) i7-2600 CPU @3.40GHz.
 Since I last ran the tests, I have gotten more RAM, which means tests with big files are no longer limited by my SSD.

-The raw results are in my [updated speadsheet](https://docs.google.com/spreadsheets/d/1nuNE2nPfuINCZJRMt6wFWhKpToF95I47XjSsc-1rbPQ/edit?usp=sharing).
+The raw results are in my [updated spreadsheet](https://docs.google.com/spreadsheets/d/1nuNE2nPfuINCZJRMt6wFWhKpToF95I47XjSsc-1rbPQ/edit?usp=sharing).
 Due to cgo changes and upstream updates i could not get the cgo version of gzip to compile.
 Instead I included the [zstd](https://github.com/datadog/zstd) cgo implementation.
 If I get cgo gzip to work again, I might replace the results in the sheet.

 The columns to take note of are: *MB/s* - the throughput. *Reduction* - the data size reduction in percent of the original. *Rel Speed* relative speed compared to the standard libary at the same level. *Smaller* - how many percent smaller is the compressed output compared to stdlib.
 Negative means the output was bigger. *Loss* means the loss (or gain) in compression as a percentage difference of the input.